AxonIQ/reference-guide/part4/performance-tuning.md

 Custom Identifier generation
 ============================

 The Axon Framework uses an `IdentifierFactory` to generate all the identifiers, whether they are for Events or Commands.
 The default `IdentifierFactory` uses randomly generated `java.util.UUID` based identifiers.
-Although they are very safe to use, the process to generate them doesn't excell in performance.
+Although they are very safe to use, the process to generate them doesn't excel in performance.

 IdentifierFactory is an abstract factory that uses Java's ServiceLoader (since Java 6) mechanism to find the implementation to use.
 This means you can create your own implementation of the factory and put the name of the implementation in a file called "`/META-INF/services/org.axonframework.common.IdentifierFactory`".
 Java's ServiceLoader mechanism will detect that file and attempt to create an instance of the class named inside.